VerifyTests/Verify.EntityFramework/readme.md

 ## Descriptive Parameter Names

 By default EF generates generic parameter names in SQL (eg `@p0`, `@p1`). `UseDescriptiveParameterNames` replaces these with the column name, making recorded and verified SQL easier to read.
-When duplicate column names occur across tables in the same batch, a counter suffix is appended (eg `@Id`, `@Id0`).
+When the same column name appears across multiple tables in a batch, a counter suffix is appended to subsequent occurrences to keep names unique (eg `@Id` for the first table, `@Id1` for the second).

 ### Enable